autoplot/documentation/javadoc/org/autoplot/netCDF.NetCdfVarDataSet.md

+# org.autoplot.netCDF.NetCdfVarDataSet

-# org.autoplot.netCDF.NetCdfVarDataSetwraps a netCDF variable (or HDF5 variable) to present it as a QDataSet.
+wraps a netCDF variable (or HDF5 variable) to present it as a QDataSet.

 ***
 <a name="create"></a>
 # create